 Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.
-The school/college therefore recognises the importance of recognising the nature of, identifying and challenging sexual violence and sexual harassment in its wider approach to safeguarding and promoting the welfare of children; through policies; and through the curriculum.
+The school therefore recognises the importance of recognising the nature of, identifying and challenging sexual violence and sexual harassment in its wider approach to safeguarding and promoting the welfare of children; through policies and through the curriculum.

-Minimising the risk of sexual violence and sexual harassment at the school/college though a planned curriculum
+Minimising the risk of sexual violence and sexual harassment at the school through a planned curriculum

-In this section, insert how the school/college addresses the following through the curriculum and policies, e.g. protective behaviours curriculum; Spring Fever (now referred to as 'All about me'); relationships and sex education; other named citizenship/PSHE programmes; behaviour policy; pastoral support system; and staff behaviour policy.

-This will vary from setting to setting and will be dependent upon phase but nursery and infant schools must be mindful of the principle that children of all ages need to learn about respect, consent, body autonomy and healthy relationships; and can harm other children.
+Newburgh Primary School addresses the following through the PSHE curriculum and policies, e.g. Protective Behaviours curriculum; Discovery PSHE ; relationships and sex education; citizenship/PSHE programmes; behaviour policy; pastoral support system; and staff behaviour policy.
+Newburgh Primary School is mindful of the principle that children of all ages need to learn about respect, consent, body autonomy and healthy relationships; and can harm other children.

+- the school's ethos and its inherent values and standards are demonstrated, promoted and upheld throughout all aspects of school life;

+- healthy and respectful relationships;

+- what respectful behaviour looks like;

+- consent;

-- the school's ethos and its inherent values and standards are demonstrated, promoted and upheld throughout all aspects of school life; - healthy and respectful relationships; - what respectful behaviour looks like; - consent; - gender roles, stereotyping, equality; - body confidence and self-esteem; - prejudiced behaviour; - making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; - challenging cultures of sexual harassment including behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts dismissing or tolerating such behaviours risks normalising them; - how additional barriers to minimising the risk of sexual violence and harassment are addressed, including assumptions that indicators of possible abuse such as behaviour, mood and injury relate to a child's disability or special needs without further exploration; - recognition that, in some cases, a child who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT. - How pupils/students are made aware of the process for them to raise their concerns or make a report and how any report will be handled.
+- gender roles, stereotyping, equality;

+- body confidence and self-esteem;

+- prejudiced behaviour; - making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; - challenging cultures of sexual harassment including behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts - dismissing or tolerating such behaviours risks normalising them; - how additional barriers to minimising the risk of sexual violence and harassment are addressed, including assumptions that indicators of possible abuse such as behaviour, mood and injury relate to a child's disability or special needs without further exploration; - recognition that, in some cases, a child who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT. - How pupils are made aware of the process for them to raise their concerns or make a report and how any report will be handled.
 This should include processes when they have a concern about a friend or peer.

-How the school/college will respond to reports of sexual violence and sexual harassment The school/college will respond to reports in accordance with Part 5 of Keeping Children Safe in Education 2018.
+How the school will respond to reports of sexual violence and sexual harassment